• Skip to main content

 And then two days later, it's like it never happened.

-Your child loses it over a cup being the wrong colour.
+Your child loses it over a cup being the wrong color.
 Your dog loses his mind at a jogger he's seen a hundred times.
 Did we go backwards?
 Did I do something wrong?
 Are we starting over?

 No. You're not starting over.
 And you didn't do anything wrong.